Compassion-focused therapy: Applications

-Compassion-focused therapy has been investigated as a novel treatment for several different psychological disorders.
+Compassion Focused Therapy has been investigated as a novel treatment for a wide variety of psychological disorders.

 A 2012 randomized controlled trial showed CFT to be a safe and clinically effective treatment option for psychosis patients.
 CFT was shown to be more effective than "treatment as usual", with particular efficacy in reducing depression symptoms.
 A further 2015 literature review of 14 different studies showed promising psychotherapeutic benefits of CFT, especially when treating mood disorders.
+A recent meta analysis found good support for CFT as a treatment for a variety of psychological difficulties.
 However, further large-scale trials are necessary in order for CFT to become an accepted, "evidence-based" treatment for these disorders.
+For cancer patients, compassion-based interventions including CFT was shown to relieve depression and elevate self-compassion in this population.

 CFT has also been explored as a treatment for individuals with eating disorders.
 This slightly modified version of CFT, CFT-E, has had promising results in treating adult outpatients with restrictive eating disorders as well as with binging and purging disorders.
 A 2014 literature review found CFT-E to be a particularly effective treatment for eating disorders due to the fact that it confronts the "high levels of shame and self‐criticism" that patients often experience.
 More recent primary studies have further proved CFT-E to be a safe and effective intervention for eating disorders.

 CFT is also being studied as a rehabilitation method for patients with acquired brain injuries (ABI).
 Preliminary, small-scale studies have shown CFT to be safe and beneficial in treating anxiety and depressive symptoms of ABI patients, although further large-scale studies are needed.

+As well as being a psychological therapy (for individuals and groups), Compassionate Mind Training (CMT) has been shown to be an effective approach for reducing psychological distress in the general public.
+A variety of studies have found that engaging in guided audios, online courses, an 8 week group and using an app (The Self-Compassion App) can lead to reductions in self-criticism, shame, attachment insecurity, depression and anxiety symptoms, as well as increasing self-compassion, positive emotions and wellbeing.

+CMT has also been used as an effective approach in schools, with results suggesting a variety of benefits for teachers who engaged in an 8 week compassion training course.